akomiqaia/Book-review-web-page/README.md

     "average_score": 5.0
 }
 ```
-If the requested ISBN number isn’t in the database, the website should returns a 404 error.
+If the requested ISBN number isn’t in the database, the website returns a 404 error.